Blog Hero

 These advanced intraocular lenses (IOLs) improve visual acuity and the overall quality of life, allowing for clearer vision in daily activities.
 The Griffey Eye Care & Laser Center has a full suite of IOLs tailored to meet your unique needs and preferences.

-If you’re curious about which lens might be ideal for your upcoming cataract surgery, schedule an appointment with our cataract surgeons to discuss.
+If you’re curious about which cataract lens options might be ideal for your upcoming surgery, schedule an appointment with our cataract surgeons to discuss.

 Extended depth-of-focus (EDOF) lenses are a new advancement in intraocular lenses (IOLs) for treating presbyopia.
 Unlike traditional multifocal (MF) IOLs, which create distinct focal points, EDOF cataract lens options provide a single, elongated focal point.

 The design has a greater depth of focus and helps remove visual issues like glare and halos.
-EDOF achieves this by intentionally introducing spherical aberrations, facilitating smoother transitions between various distances.
+EDOF achieves this by intentionally introducing spherical aberrations, facilitating smoother transitions between various distances, making it one of the most reliable cataract surgery lens options for patients seeking balance.

 However, while EDOF cataract surgery lens options are perfect for intermediate vision, their near-vision capabilities can be limited, often at moderate performance.
 To meet the needs of many different patients, EDOF lenses can be combined with MF designs to create hybrid IOLs for a well-rounded visual experience without compromising image quality.